 willing to travel: Yes

-I travel for roughly half of the weddings I'm a part of: whether your wedding is in Colorado, rural Iowa, or Japan; shoot me an e-mail.
+our travel policy I travel for roughly half of the weddings I'm a part of: whether your wedding is in Colorado, rural Iowa, or Japan; shoot me an e-mail.
 No distance is too close, too far, or too remote.
-For travel costs, I only require airfare, two nights lodging, and a rental care (if necessary).